-If you have symptoms of leaky gut syndrome, there are many ways in which you can begin to heal your gut, including following a leaky gut diet plan and taking nutritional supplements.
+If you have symptoms of leaky gut supplements, there are many ways in which you can begin to heal your gut, including following a leaky gut diet plan and taking nutritional supplements.
 We’ve compiled a list of the top 6 leaky gut supplements to take for reducing intestinal inflammation, strengthening the gut lining, improving digestion, and regaining your overall health.

 Disclaimer: Always check with a licensed healthcare practitioner or your physician before taking a new supplement for safety and dosage.
 Nutritional supplements can interact with medications and cause serious health problems, so please run any new supplement by a healthcare professional before adding it to your diet.